uchicago-2025-capp30122/30122-project-treehuggers/README.md

 git clone https://github.com/uchicago-2025-capp30122/30122-project-treehuggers.git
 ```

-2) Syncronize the libraries needed using ```uv```.
+2) Synchronize the libraries needed using ```uv```.
 This will install all the dependencies needed to run the code in the project.

 ```
 uv sync
 ```

-3) (Optional) If there is a problem installing the dependency kepler, try this code that runs the project on a previuos version of python (3.12):
+3) (Optional) If there is a problem installing the dependency kepler, try this code that runs the project on a previous version of Python (3.12):

 ```
 deactivate #in case the virtual environment is active